Course Syllabus

 • Greater ability to confirm that students are obtaining internships

-• Greater transparency into the quality of students' internship experiences to ensure quality experiences for future students
+• Greater transparency to ensure quality experiences for future students

 To future and prospective College of Business students:

-• Greater access to information about internships, including which types of internships are available to College of Business students, which organizations hire interns by major, and what hourly wage to expect
+• Greater access to information about internships, including types available to College of Business students, which organizations hire interns by major, and what hourly wages are given.

 Advising Considerations

-As part of the requirements for BSAD 395, you will be required to meet with a BASE academic advisor to determine if/how BSAD 395 credits will apply toward your degree.
-For most majors in the College of Business, BSAD 395 credit generally can be used only to meet upper-level business elective or general elective requirements.
+As part of the requirements for BSAD 395, you will meet with a BASE academic advisor to determine if/how BSAD 395 credits apply toward your degree.
+For most majors in the College of Business, BSAD 395 credit generally is used to meet upper-level business elective or general elective requirements.

 Cross-Listings.
 BSAD 395 is cross-listed in multiple College of Business departments.
-Students should discuss which cross-listing makes the most sense for their individual situation with their academic advisor during their required advising session.
+Students should discuss which cross-listing makes the most sense for their individual situation when meeting with their academic advisor.

 Pass/No Pass versus Letter Grade.
 For students selecting the 1-3 credit option, the default grade option is Pass/No Pass.
 Graded credit can be awarded only with the permission of the sponsoring faculty member and department chair.
 For students selecting 0 credit hours, the grade option is Pass/No Pass only.

 Multiple Internships.
-A maximum of 6 total hours of BSAD 395 can be counted toward a bachelor’s degree, but typically 3 credits must be earned in one semester and 3 credits in a different semester.
-An exception is the full-time Accounting spring split internship program; see the appropriate accounting faculty sponsor for more information.
+A maximum of 6 total hours of BSAD 395 can be counted toward a bachelor’s degree; 3 credits in one semester and 3 credits in a different semester.
+An exception is the full-time Accounting split internship program; see the appropriate accounting faculty sponsor for more information.
 Two internships can be completed at the same organization as long as the job functions are different.
-For example, 3 credits earned in a sales role and 3 credits earned in a finance role.
+For example, 3 credits earned in an accounting role and 3 credits earned in a finance role.

 DocuSign